Babysitting Options for Children with Autism

 8. Seek out support groups

-Crystal, our parent whose family loves Hopebridge’s PNO, also shares this: “There is a support group in Jeffersonville, Indiana.
+Crystal, another Hopebridge mom said, “There is a support group in Jeffersonville, Indiana.
 It’s called Reach In.
 It’s for parents with children who have disabilities.
 They also have childcare.”

 No matter which route you choose, it helps if your child is familiar with the sitter.
-If she or he doesn’t have experience with your kiddo or other children with social or behavior challenges, we suggest inviting the sitter for an informal ‘play date’ where he or she can observe and interact while you are present.
+If this person doesn’t have experience with your child or other children with social or behavior challenges, we suggest inviting the sitter for an informal “play date” where they can observe and interact while you are present.
 You can also use this time to be up front about your child’s needs and challenges.

 As a final rule, we also highly suggest checking two or three references before hiring anyone outside of your close friends and family.